 Tenant rent is computed by subtracting the utility allowance for tenant supplied utilities (if applicable) from the Total Tenant Payment.

-In developments where the CCHA pays all utility bills directly to the utility supplier, Tenant Rent equals Total Tenant Payment.
+In developments where the HACC pays all utility bills directly to the utility supplier, Tenant Rent equals Total Tenant Payment.
 24 CFR § 5.634

 Minimum Rent